Specifiying generator options¶

 We start with the generator defaults and modify as needed for conservative

 exploration, which should prevent any constraint violations.
-Note that because we are exploring a problem with no noise we set use_low_noise_prior=True
+Note that because we are exploring a problem with no noise we set use_low_noise_prior=True in the GP model constructor.

 In [1]: